 The more people you have at a meetup, the more structured programming you will need.
 A handful of people will be fine with just conversing with each other, but once you gather more than 10, it’s good to have an activity.
 Structured programming gives people more of an incentive to return, especially if the topics rotate.
 Even something as simple as trying out various Zcash wallets could work for a small group.

-You can use the Meetup.com platform and become part of the Zcash Foundation network, but you’re welcome to use whatever platform you think is the best fit.
+Meetup.com is a common choice, but you’re welcome to use whatever platform you think is the best fit.
 You’ll want to include Zcash, the location, and potentially the intended meetup focus as part of the group title.
 For example: Zcash Users of Boston, Zcash Devs NYC, or simply Zcash Chicago.

 When you schedule an event, check Meetup.com’s calendar for similar events, and use a search engine to see if there are other major gatherings in your area on that day.
 You don’t want to conflict with related events, but sometimes there might be opportunity to coordinate with a relevant conference.
 If a larger event is happening during the daytime, you can, for example, schedule a social meetup in the evening that the larger event organizers can promote to attendees.